Skip to main content

 View traces in LangSmith

-• Agent conversations: Complete conversation flows between users and your ADK agents.
+• Agent invocations: Complete flows through your ADK agents

-• Tool calls: Individual function calls made by your agents.
+• Tool calls: Individual function calls made by agents

-• Model interactions: LLM requests and responses using Gemini models
+• LLM interactions: Requests and responses from Gemini models

 Custom metadata and tags